128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled        Authentication of prefix-delegation messages is disabled. delayed         Delayed authentication protocol is used to authenticate prefix-delegation messages. reconfig-key    Reconfigure-key authentication protocol is used to authenticate prefix-delegation messages.
+- disabled: Authentication of prefix-delegation messages is disabled.
+- delayed: Delayed authentication protocol is used to authenticate prefix-delegation messages.
+- reconfig-key: Reconfigure-key authentication protocol is used to authenticate prefix-delegation messages.

 ## `configure authority router node device-interface network-interface prefix-delegation-group`